 Hetherington continued to work in the music industry after the dissolution of the group – working at bFM and launching the Groove Guide street press magazine for Real Groovy/Real Groove in 2003, as well as acting as its editor for 18 months.

-He also started a new band, The Cosmetics, which was a name he’d previously used for a side project back in 1998.
+He also started a new band, The Cosmetics, a name he’d previously used for a side project back in 1998.
 The resulting band was another three-piece, with Bill Kerton on drums and Vaughan Healy on bass, and they supported Fu Manchu.

 These days he has a new project, Show Me Where It Hurts, with Ronny “Growler” Haynes (originally the drummer for Pash) and works part-time as a gig promoter.